jmkristian/AREDN-dnsmore/client/README.md

 ## Writing

+To publish information via DNS, choose a zone name.
+That's a domain name, which will be a suffix of the names you publish.
+Don't choose local.mesh, or any name that ends with .local.mesh.
+(Those zones should only be managed by the AREDN nodes.)
-To publish information via DNS, choose a zone name and ask the operator of a name server to help you publish it.
+Ask the operator of a name server to help you publish your zone.
-They'll give you a secret key.
-Store it in a file in this format:
+They'll tell you the name of your primary name server and a secret key.
+Store the key in a file in this format:
 ```
 key "yourzone.com" {
   algorithm hmac-md5;